jphaugla/datastaxStreamsetsDocker/README.md

 ## Streamsets Pipelines

 As an alternative to creating these pipelines, the pipelines are exported in the exports directory.
-This will be shown as a "shortcut" option.

 Streamsets pipeline documentation can be found here: